The University will offer 50 PhD scholarships for students starting their PhD research at the University in the 2014-2015 academic session.

 Shortlisted candidates should expect to be invited to attend an interview which will take place either in person or by telephone.

-The winners of the scholarship will be announced in April 2014.
+The winners of the scholarship will be announced in late April 2014.